There are so many things to do in London as it is one of the most beautiful capital cities in the world, for a reason.

 No visit is complete if you don’t visit the Tower of London, it is the most famous fort existing in the UK.
 If you have taken the Thames cruise you will end up just at the entrance of the Tower.
 Further down and a short walk you will see Tower Bridge, another iconic landmark of London.

-You can enjoy guided tours in both landmarks and there are many 2 for 1 offer you can find on the Days Out Guide website.
+You can enjoy guided tours in both landmarks and there are many 2 for 1 offers you can find on the Days Out Guide website.

 If you are a fan of museums, London is your paradise.
 London has more than 20 museums and many of these are free to visit.
 These museums are spectacular pieces of architecture and they cover a wide range of topics including science, history and arts.